broadinstitute/pooled-cell-painting-profiling-template/config/docs/site_processing_config_README.md

 `project_dir:` *This is the master folder that contains your input data.
 It is one level up from the project folder.
 e.g.* /Users/gway/work/projects/

 `categorize_cell_quality:` *The cell categorization method you would like to use.
 The methods are described in cell_quality_utils.py.
 e.g.* simple
 *e.g.* simple_plus

-`sites_per_image_grid_side:` *The number of images making one side of the square  grid of images being processed.
+`sites_per_image_grid_side:` *The number of images making one side of the square grid of all images being processed.
 If there are 100 input images then:
 e.g.* 10

 `compartments:` *The cellular compartments measured in the cell painting experiment.
 Default cell painting compartments are: